Mwakai/touch-grass/README.md

 **iOS Build Issues:**
 - Run `pod install` in `ios/App` directory if you encounter CocoaPods errors
 - Ensure you have the latest Xcode command line tools: `xcode-select --install`

+> **Note:** Mobile build pipelines (Android/iOS) are not yet configured in CI/CD.
+Currently, only web deployment is automated.
+Mobile builds can be done locally following the setup instructions above.